Other works by Ken Wells...

 Visit Ken's Etsy Shop to order personally signed books and photoarts.

 News!
-Ken's fourth book of narrative non-fiction, Boudin, a cultural commentary and lively travelogue through the mania surrounding Louisiana's most popular sausage, will be published by LSU Press as part of its Louisiana True series on April 14.
+Ken's fourth book of narrative non-fiction, Boudin, a cultural commentary and lively travelogue through the mania surrounding Louisiana's iconic meat-and-rice sausage, will be published by LSU Press as part of its Louisiana True series on Tuesday, April 14.
 You can pre-order it here.

 Advance praise for Boudin...